gedex/bp3d/README.md

 	log.Fatal(err)
 }

-// Each p.Bins, b, might have packed items in b.Items
+// Each bin, b, in p.Bins might have packed items in b.Items
 ```

 See [`example/example.go`](./example/example.go)